AdaCore/training_labs_standalone/doc/160_genericity_text.rst

 :ada:`Integer` parameters.

-Try to genericize it as much as you can by creating a :code:`Swap_Generics` package with a generic :code:`Swap` procedure
+Try to genericize it as much as you can by creating a :code:`Swap_Generics` package with a generic :code:`Swap` procedure.

 ----------
 Question 2